GRAP-UdL-AT/ak_acquisition_system/docs/NOTES_FOR_DEVELOPERS.md

 ### 2.1 Demo - AK_ACQS components working together

-A sequence about AK_ACQS working with a remote client generic.
-This video shows the use of the remote management console.
+This video shows how the components can interact with each other using the remote management console.
+Represents a sequence about the components of AK_ACQS that work together: Server Rest API, Remote Management Console, Remote Client Generic.
 ![Server video demo](https://github.com/GRAP-UdL-AT/ak_acquisition_system/blob/main/docs/img/server_demo_usage_01.gif?raw=true)